KatjaGlassConsulting/ApprovalBundle/README.md

 ## Next week API

-It's possible to check which week can be currently submitted
+It's possible to check which week can be currently submitted.
+User is optional - per default the data for the user who submitted the request is provided.

 request method: **GET**